 - MAs for Northern Ireland (NI) granted as part of the EMA’s centralised procedure,

-- GB MAs valid in Great Britain only (i.e. England, Scotland and Wales), granted by the MHRA,
+- GB MAs valid in Great Britain only (i.e. England, Scotland and Wales), issued by the MHRA,

-- and UK MAs valid across the whole UK (e.g. grandfathered EMA MAs).
+- and UK MAs valid across the whole UK, issued by the MHRA.

-The current SPC system is not designed to accommodate marketing authorisations which cover only part of the UK.
-As a result, new legislation (Supplementary Protection Certificates (Amendment) (EU Exit) Regulations 2020) has been enacted with the aim of providing SPC applicants with a system which is as similar as possible to the current regime, while adjusting for the new MAs.
+The previous SPC system was not designed to accommodate marketing authorisations which cover only part of the UK.
+As a result, new legislation (Supplementary Protection Certificates (Amendment) (EU Exit) Regulations 2020) has been enacted with the aim of providing SPC applicants with a system which is as similar as possible to the EU regime, while adjusting for the new MAs.
 The legislation seeks to ensure that an SPC may be granted if there is an MA which allows the product to be sold anywhere within the UK.
-This MA must fulfil the same requirements as in the current system – it must be valid for placing the product on the market and must be the first such authorisation for its particular territory.
+This MA must fulfil the same requirements as in the usual EU system – it must be valid for placing the product on the market and must be the first such authorisation for its particular territory.

 Practical implications – deadline, scope and term